alexsniffin/go-auto-gpt/README.md

 - [ ] add persistent memory
 - [ ] remote actors
 - [ ] add search tool
+- [ ] update it so the supervisor doesn't determine how to do the task, let the agent with the tool do it
+- [ ] fix terminal agent memory
 - [ ] clean up the quickly written code